-International Interdisciplinary Summer School 2016
+International Interdisciplinary Summer School 2017

 To apply for the international summer school, applicants have to send in a completed application form downloadable from our website (www.unseld-lectures.de/cfa), including a CV according to usual standards.
 Additionally, each applicant is required to submit an essay of up to 5000 characters.
 This essay should delineate your specific motivations and qualifications for the summer school's topic.
-Deadline for the receipt of complete applications (application form, CV, essay) is March 10th, 2016.
+Deadline for the receipt of complete applications (application form, CV, essay) is March 10th, 2017.
 A letter of admission will reach successful applicants by March 30th.